Where are we?

 Ale and Teviot United Church is situated in the Scottish Borders a short distance North of the town of Jedburgh.

-Ancrum, where the manse is situated, is 52 miles from Edinburgh airport and 55 miles from Newcastle airport.
+Ancrum, is 52 miles from Edinburgh airport and 55 miles from Newcastle airport.
 From Eckford in the east to Lilliesleaf in the west is about 14 miles with Ancrum being midway between them.

-The nearest town, Jedburgh, has two banks, a variety of shops (two with post offices), a Co-op supermarket that was recently refurbished and the Jedburgh and Edinburgh Woollen mill shops.
-At present there are two primary schools (Parkside and Howdenburn) and a secondary (Jedburgh Grammar School).
-Work on a new intergenerational campus”, which will replace all three of these schools and also offer some further education, has recently been started and is due to open in 2020.
-There are also many tourist attractions of a historical nature such as the Abbey, the Castle Jail and Mary, Queen of Scots’ House.
-A swimming pool and fitness centre, a health centre and a selection of cafés and restaurants are among the town’s assets.
+The nearest town, Jedburgh, has one bank, a variety of shops (one with a post office), a Co-op supermarket that was recently refurbished and the Jedburgh and Edinburgh Woollen mill shops.
+Jedburgh Grammar Campus opened in 2020 and provides education from nursery to sixth year secondary.
+There are also community and sports facilities.
+Among the many tourist attractions of a historical nature are the Abbey, the Castle Jail and Mary, Queen of Scots’ House.
+A swimming pool and fitness centre, a health centre, a bowling Club and green, and a selection of cafés and restaurants are among the town’s assets.
+The town also has a famous rugby ground and there are rugby and football teams.

 What are we?